Russel Williams - Looking Through the Horse’s Eyes

 Iain: 33,000 volts…

-Russel: That the same thing would apply to other things.
-I don’t know how or why.
-I wasn’t allowed to die.
+Russel: That applies to other situations too - I don’t know how or why, but I wasn’t allowed to die.

 Iain: But you had to get a new pair of boots did you?